Updated: July 6, 2022

 Different routes to a usual destination.

 Many love traveling.
-In fact, people would always have a destination they’d want to visit on their bucket list.
+People would always have a destination they’d want to visit on their bucket list.

 The most popular way to find time to travel is to wait for long weekends and holidays.
 While some, just like what I did during my early years, looked for a job that had travel opportunities.